vlovgr/ciris/docs/src/main/tut/docs/basics.md

 Ciris handles errors when reading values, for example if the environment variable or file doesn't exist, or if the value couldn't be converted to the specified type.
 In the background, these functions are loading values from a [configuration source](/docs/sources) (represented by [`ConfigSource`][ConfigSource]) and converting the value to the specified type with a [configuration decoder](/docs/decoders) (represented by [`ConfigDecoder`][ConfigDecoder]).
 For a list of currently supported types, refer to the [current supported types](/docs/supported-types) section.

-If you want a value to be optional, and want to use a default value, you can use `Option`.
+If you want a value to be optional, you can use `Option`.

 ```tut:book
 // Read environment variable FILE_ENCODING as a String